AztecProtocol/aztec-packages/docs/docs/developers/contracts/writing_contracts/storage/notes.md

 - [Transaction lifecycle (simple diagram)](../../../../learn/concepts/transactions#simple-example-of-the-private-transaction-lifecycle)
 - [Public and Private state](../../../../learn/concepts/hybrid_state/main)

-Outside of this there are many more details to discover that will be skipped over for now:
-- Private and public contexts
-- Encryption keys and events
-- Oracle's role in using notes
-- Value Serialization/Deserialization
+Notes touches a lot of other core components of the protocol, but we will focus on a the essentials first.

 #### Some code context
-The way Aztec (`aztec-packages` monorepo) benefits from the Noir language is via three important components:
+The way Aztec benefits from the Noir language is via three important components:
 - `Aztec-nr` - a Noir framework enabling contracts on Aztec, written in Noir.
 Includes useful Note implementations
 - `noir contracts` - , example Aztec contracts
 - `noir-protocol-circuits` - a crate containing essential circuits for the protocol (public circuits and private wrappers)